Protection Warrior Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1.5

-As an alternative you can also use Kleia.
+You can also use Kleia.
 Valiant Strikes, Ascendant Phial and Pointed Courage make Kleia a solid choice, especially in group content.
-You can also go for a more group oriented route by picking Mentorship and Resonant Accolades.
+You can also go for a more group-oriented route by picking Mentorship and Resonant Accolades.

 Night Fae Protection Warrior